EYH0602/blog/source/about/index.md

 and Genshin Impact (haven't play much since 4.4, I blame miHoYo for this).
 <!-- I also love music (from an audiophile perspective) and [photography](https://www.instagram.com/ethan0he1/)! -->
 I also enjoy powerlifting.
-I have trained for a little over two years
+I have trained for a little over two years.
 My (training) personal records are Squad 405lb (184kg), Bench 230lb (104kg), Deadlift 455lb (206kg),
 summing up to 1090lb (494kg) @ 85kg body weight.